Entangling distant systems via universal nonadiabatic passage: General framework

 \subsection{Nonadiabatic control theory}

-Consider a closed quantum system of arbitrary $K$ dimensions, driven by a time-dependent Hamiltonian $H(t)$.
+Consider a closed quantum system of arbitrary $K$ dimensions under a time-dependent Hamiltonian $H(t)$.
 The system dynamics can be described by the time-dependent Schr\"odinger equation ($\hbar\equiv1$)

 where $|\psi_m(t)\rangle$'s are the pure-state solutions that constitute a completed set for the system space.
 Alternatively, the system dynamics could be described in an instantaneous picture with the orthonormal bases $|\mu_k(t)\rangle$, which span the same Hilbert space as $|\psi_m(t)\rangle$.
-Distinguished from $|\psi_m(t)\rangle$, $|\mu_k(t)\rangle$ can be formally determined with no knowledge of the system Hamiltonian $H(t)$.
-A typical set of ancillary bases $|\mu_k(t)\rangle$ is shown in Eqs.~(\ref{AncibaseGeneral_high}), (\ref{AncibaseGeneral_low}), and (\ref{AncibaseGeneral_across}) and an iterative recipe for constructing the ancillary bases can be found in Appendix~\ref{recipe}.
+Different from $|\psi_m(t)\rangle$, $|\mu_k(t)\rangle$ can be formally determined with no knowledge of the system Hamiltonian $H(t)$.
+A typical set of ancillary bases $|\mu_k(t)\rangle$ is shown in Eqs.~(\ref{AncibaseGeneral_high})-(\ref{AncibaseGeneral_across}) and an iterative recipe for constructing $|\mu_k(t)\rangle$ can be found in the Appendix.
 The unitary transformation linking the solution picture $|\psi_m(t)\rangle$ and the ancillary picture $|\mu_k(t)\rangle$ is shown in

 where $c_{mk}(t)$ is the element of a $K\times K$ transformation matrix $\mathcal{C}$ at the $m$th row and the $k$th column.
 Substituting Eq.~(\ref{transformation}) into Eq.~(\ref{Sch}), we have $K^2$ differential equations in all for the matrix elements~\cite{Liu2019Plug,Jin2024Shortcut}, i.e.,